 It looks a bit like a mad house … but after much consideration, our 50 liter boxes were getting full with camping gear and snacks

-20 x Packets of trail mix and sweets for bed time 😉
+20 x Packets of trail mix for the road (and sweets for bed time 😉)

-“Medicine” for tired feet – Epsom salt diluted in a bit of warm water can give a bit of comfort to any hiker’s feet
+“Medicine” for tired feet – Epsom salt diluted in a bit of warm water can give a bit of comfort to hikers’ feet

-No bars on the way for 10 days … well, then I suppose we have to pack our own refreshments … of course to share with our fellow hiker 😜
+No bars on the way for 10 days … well, then I suppose we have to pack our own refreshments … of course to share with our fellow hikers as well 😜

 Our clothes were more or less the same as what we’ve taken on our Camino Frances & Camino Portuguese (and a bit extra for the cold Karoo nights)